prabhakk-mw/matlab-integration-for-jupyter/README.md

 docker run -it -p 8888:8888 --rm mifj:R2024b
 ```

-Visiting `http://<hostname>:8888/?token=<token>` printed on the console into a browser loads JupyterLab, where:
+Visiting `http://<hostname>:8888/?token=<token>`, printed on the console, in a browser loads JupyterLab, where:

 The hostname is the name of the computer running Docker.
 The token is the secret token printed in the console.

-See here for more information about [running Jupyter Images](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html#quick-start).
+For more information on running jupyter images, see [Jupyter Quick Start](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html#quick-start).

 ## Customize the Image

-By default, the [Dockerfile](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter/blob/main/Dockerfile) installs MATLAB for the latest available MATLAB release without any additional toolboxes or products into the `/opt/matlab` folder, along with the Python packages [jupyter-matlab-proxy](https://github.com/mathworks/jupyter-matlab-proxy),  [jupyter-matlab-vnc-proxy](https://github.com/mathworks/jupyter-matlab-vnc-proxy)*(Optional)*, that provide the MATLAB Integration for Jupyter.
+By default, the [Dockerfile](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter/blob/main/Dockerfile) installs MATLAB for the latest available MATLAB release without any additional toolboxes or products into the `/opt/matlab` folder, along with the Python package [jupyter-matlab-proxy](https://github.com/mathworks/jupyter-matlab-proxy) that provides the MATLAB Integration for Jupyter.

 Use the options below to customize your build.